somya-cb/CouchbaseSync/README.md

-# AppSync - .NET MAUI Employee Directory
+# AppSync - .NET MAUI App

 This project is a **.NET MAUI** mobile application that demonstrates **Couchbase Lite** synchronization with **Couchbase Capella**.
 It allows users to view and manage employee profiles with real-time bidirectional synchronization to the backend.